Your dog is a good boy, but that's not necessarily because of its breed

 Border collies, for instance, were more likely to be responsive to human direction, a trait called "biddability."
 Owners of beagles, bloodhounds, coonhounds and Siberian huskies will not be surprised to learn that those breeds had a tendency to howl.

-The same was true of mixed-breed dogs, the researchers found — the higher the percentage of border collie in a mutt, the more responsive they are to human commands.
+The same was true of mixed-breed dogs, the researchers found — the higher the percentage of border collie in a mutt, the more responsive it was to human commands.

 "From a genetic standpoint, that's fantastic.
-That means there are real behavioral differences that are connected to breeds that we can go and study," said Elinor Karlsson, a professor at UMass Chan Medical School and another author on the study.
+That means there are real behavioral differences that are connected to breeds that we can go and study," says Elinor Karlsson, a professor at UMass Chan Medical School and another author of the study.

 Why dogs may not behave like others of the same breed